antonkarl/iceFlash4K/README.md

 Authors: Xindan Xu and Anton Karl Ingason

-IceFlash 4K contains a multilingual dataset with 4,000 most common Icelandic words according to the [Tagged Icelandic Corpus](http://www.malfong.is/index.php?lang=en&pg=mim), along with a printable pdf-version and a digital Anki-version of the flashcards.
+IceFlash 4K contains a multilingual dataset with the 4,000 most common Icelandic words according to the [Tagged Icelandic Corpus](http://www.malfong.is/index.php?lang=en&pg=mim), along with a printable pdf-version and a digital Anki-version of the flashcards.
 Currently, the flashcards are available in 4 language versions: English, Chinese, Polish, Ukrainian.

 The dataset contains a variety of information about each vocabulary item, such as its frequency and rank in the corpus, part-of-speech tag, English/Polish/Ukranian/Chinese translation, a sample sentence to show the usage of the word in context, phonetic transcription, and selected conjugation forms in respect to its word category.